kohlhofer/Crossings/chapters/chapter-07.md

 # Chapter 7: The Drifter's Word

 Dawn breaks slow and gray, the street empty, the church steps slick with dew.
 The air is cool, carrying the scent of wet earth and river mist.
+Frost edges the grass, and his breath clouds white in the morning chill.
+The sound of his footsteps echoes off the empty buildings.
 He walks the path toward the square, bread in hand—yesterday's loaf, hard but edible.

 A man sits on the church steps, coat damp, boots muddy, hands wrapped around his knees.
 He is older, his hair gray and unkempt, his face weathered by sun and wind.
 A canvas bag sits beside him, its contents unknown.
 He rocks slightly as he sits, his eyes fixed on the empty street.